SAP-samples/btp-task-center-integration/btp-inital-setup/check-availability-of-btp-services.md

 5. **Save** your changes.

-**Congratulations!** As a result, you should now see SAP Launchpad service and SAP Task Center in the list of the entity assignments for the specific subaccount in SAP BTP.
+**Congratulations!** As a result, you should now see SAP Build Work Zone, standard edition and SAP Task Center in the list of the entity assignments for the specific subaccount in SAP BTP.

 ![check btp entitlements after save](images/btp_services_entitlement_check.png)